MiloTheFish8/frontend-curriculum/notes/javascript.md

 // these intervals are reserved exclusively for pairs by the standard console.log('𝒳'.charCodeAt(0).toString(16)); // d835 (between 0xd800 and 0xdbff)
 console.log('𝒳'.charCodeAt(1).toString(16)); // dcb3, between 0xdc00 and 0xdfff

+// can use conversion to and array or for...of loop to work with pairs const text = '𝒳😂𩷶';
+const letters = Array.from(text);
 ```

 </details>